oussamaouardini/Document-Management-App/README.md

-This application is developped as part of my Initiation Internship within the INFOSAT company in Agadir Morocco, I was asked to develop a web application for managing documents within the company (Using Firebase), and this for The exchange of information between an employee of a company and his boss, director or colleague ...
+This application is developped as part of my Initiation Internship within the INFOSAT company in Agadir Morocco, I was asked to develop a web application for managing documents within the company (Using Firebase), and this for the purpose of exchanging informations between an employee of a company and his boss, director or colleague ...
 In General, file sharing between the employees.

 ## How it works